r-satha/free-genai-bootcamp-2025/sentence-constructor/claude/prompt.md

 - Make sure you read all the example files tell me that you have.
 - Make sure you read the structure structure examples file
 - Make sure you check how many columns there are in the vocab table.
+- Confirm you **referenced the sentence-structure-examples.xml file** for consistency.